-Many followers of NaturesLens will probably know that David & I have been friends for many years.
-Well before he & Pui Hang set up NaturesLens & have enjoyed many photographic adventures together.
+Many followers of NaturesLens will probably know that David & I have been friends for many years, well before he & Pui Hang set up NaturesLens, & have enjoyed many nature photography holidays together.

 During December 2017, I was lucky enough to spend some time with the Wildcats, Eagles & Lynx of Spain; this was preparation for a trip that we were researching to add to our portfolio.
 Once again, I visited Spain in the hope of capturing some images of the elusive Iberian lynx.
 This wasn’t the first time that we have attempted to launch a photography trip focussed on these subjects.
 My initial attempt was back in January 2016, but unfortunately, it was unsuccessful for a variety of reasons, not least the lack of sightings.

 I arrived in Sierra Morena hoping to be lucky as the reports I had been receiving was that lynx had been spotted in the areas on a regular basis.
 I arrived too late to go into the lynx hide so spent the afternoon chatting with my host about the species I hoped to photograph to see if we could turn this into a potential photography tour for the guests of NaturesLens – over the next few hours, the plan for the Wildcats, Eagles & Lynx of Spain was formed.

 Our host has been working on his lynx project for some years & the area is now home to a more Iberian lynx than Doñana National Park with excellent, regular sightings.

 The following morning, I rose early to visit the Imperial Spanish Eagle hide.
 As soon as the sun rose, to my surprise, a Golden Eagle appeared on the large rock to my right.
 I watched this magnificent raptor feed for a short while, to allow it to settle before I started taking images.